top of page

 Updated: Feb 15, 2023

 The research is still a bit sparse with regards to specific risk factors that may predispose a runner to developing a stress fracture.
-Most research on this topic has been done on army recruits and it can’t really be applied to the running population as there are huge differences between the groups which includes things like smoking, volume and type of training.
+Most research on this topic has been done on army recruits and it can’t really be applied to runners, as there are huge differences between the groups, which includes things like smoking, volume and type of training.
+Remember, if you need more help with an injury, you're welcome to consult one of our physios online via video call.

 Relative Energy Deficiency in Sport (RED-S)